 Structure 2 is a three (3) level Fixed Crest Weir constructed of rock riprap material.
 This structure was recapped with 130# class riprap to its original design elevation as part of the 2012 Maintenance Project.
 Soundings taken during the inspection along the center section of weir averaged 7.1'.
-Based on the staff gauge reading in Superior Canal, the estimated elevation of the center section was calculated to be approximately -5.7' NAVD.
-The as-built drawings show a final constructed elevation of -5.0' NAVD, which would indicate the center section had settled nearly 0.7' since completion of the 2012 Maintenance Project.
+Based on the staff gauge reading in Superior Canal and soundings taken over the structure, an average elevation is estimated between -5.0 and -6.0' NAVD.
+The asbuilt drawings show a final constructed elevation of -5.0' NAVD, which would indicate the center section had settled nearly 0.7' since completion of the 2012 Maintenance Project.
 The sections located closest to the banks on each side of the structure appeared to be stable and no obvious settlement was observed.
 The warning signs on Structure 2 are in good condition and do not require replacement.
 The overall structure was in good condition and no maintenance will be required at this time.
 (See Appendix B, Photos 20 through 23)